Outsourcing your entire social media team sure sounds nice, but does it work? Is it effective?

 Outsourcing Con #1: Less Authentic and Effective

-Using a company can cause your social media to feel less authentic because they will never really know your church or be able to talk like your church.
+Using a company can cause your social media to feel less authentic because it is less authentic.
+People who don't go to your church will never be able to fully capture, your church.

-Authenticity is key when growing and cultivating your social media following.
+And this is a problem because authenticity is a KEY FACTOR when growing and cultivating your social media following.

-This is especially true for businesses because businesses already feel… business-y.
+This is especially true for businesses because businesses already feel…well, business-y.

-To be effective, you need to test different strategies for your church, which requires more than “plus-and-play” templates or stock video or images.
+To be effective, you need to test different post types and strategies for your church, which requires more than popping up stock video or graphics.

 Outsourcing Con #2: Money wasted if you don’t have systems to implement internally

-Although some outsourcing can work, if you don’t have the systems or people to implement internally, what you are paying for will be a waste.
+Although some outsourcing can work, if you don’t have the systems or people to implement internally, what you are paying for will be a waste, might make things more confusing and take more time.

-Pros and Cons of Training Your In-House Social Media Team
+Pros and Cons of an In-House Church Social Media Team

 In-House Team Cons